Shriram-Raja/HP-MITER/README.md

 ## **IMPORTANT NOTE:**
 - The MITER algorithm uses the CPLEX optimization solver, however as it is proprietary, it has not been included in this repository.
 - HP-MITER requires the implementation of the EPE-ZLL test (Quan Zhou, Jianjun Li, and Guohui Li, _Excluding Parallel Execution to Improve Global Fixed Priority Response Time Analysis_, https://doi.org/10.1145/3477035).
 We obtained this implementation from the authors.
-As we have not obtained permission to make their code public, this is also not included in this repository.
+However, as we do not yet have permission to post their code publicly, this implementation is also not included in this repository.

 ## How to run *main.cpp*